-- Avoid extended sun exposure between 10 a.m. and 4 p.m.
-The sun's rays are much stronger during these hours.
+- Avoid sun exposure between 10 a.m. and 4 p.m.
+The sun's rays are strongest during these hours.

-Some people have medical conditions, such as polymorphous light eruption, that may require small, incremental exposures to UV light before a vacation to prevent flare-ups.
-Talk to your doctor before beginning a regimented sunbathing program if you need to treat or prevent a skin condition.
+Some people have medical conditions that may require a few short exposures to UV light before summer or a sunny vacation, to prevent flare-ups.
+Talk with your doctor before doing this.

 July 11, 2020